zimage/zbx-hpmsa/README.md

 - Sometimes appears the error "The user is not recognized on this system" though username and password are correct.
   - Fixed in 0.2.5.2 and higher.
 - Using '--https verify' with dns round-robin doesn't works correctly.
 It may give you the "ERROR: -10027", that means the user in not recongnized on the system.
 It happens because of session key was given from one MSA controller, but the script tries to establish connections the other one.
 The option '--https direct' will works fine, so you can try to use it instead.
 I haven't full solution right now, so just don't using it so. =)
-- LLD rule of enclosures and controllers can show the next error: __"ERROR: Cannot create item: item with same key 'item.key' already exists."__
-It's because of JSON file forming incorrect, but all items creating successfully.
+- LLD rule of enclosures and controllers can show the next error: __"ERROR: Cannot create item: item with same key 'item.key' already exists."__ It's because JSON file forming incorrect, but all items creating successfully.
 LLD code was corrected in v0.3.3.1 and v0.4.